-- The full loan of R10,00 million will become immediately due if either Caleo or the subsidiary Elite are liquidated, restructured or a breach of contract occurs. - The full loan of R10,00 million will become immediately due if the group loses - The group is required to take out a key man insurance to cover the loan and costs - The group is required to change the dividend policy when there is sufficient capital to meet agreed budgeting requirements to two times cover of distributable proceeds.
+- The full loan of R10,00 million will become immediately due if either Caleo or the subsidiary Elite are liquidated, restructured or a breach of contract occurs. - The full loan of R10,00 million will become immediately due if the group liquidates - The group is required to take out a key man insurance to cover the loan and costs - The group is required to change the dividend policy when there is sufficient capital to meet agreed budgeting requirements to two times cover of distributable proceeds.

 Management reviews the above covenants on a monthly basis and there has been no breach of the covenant and no indication that they will be breached.
+Refer to note 1.15 going concern for more details.